Looking for Business Financing?

 While requirements vary by lender, a business credit score equivalent to a 670 or higher personal FICO score is generally the minimum for competitive rates.
 Higher scores indicate lower risk, which is crucial given the high exposure of construction lending.

 To qualify, you typically need to have a legally registered business, such as an LLC or Corporation, a good credit score, steady cash flow, and a clear project plan.
-Lenders will also check how much you can put down as a down payment.
+Lenders will also check how much you can put down.